breakawayz/loadbalance/README.md

 loadbalance
 ===========

 I've made a very simple software 'load balancer' in Java for fun.
-The consumer is to specify ResourceWorkStrategy&lt;ReturnType&gt; implementations to use, which will perform the work on the URI.
+The consumer is to specify ResourceWorkStrategy&lt;ReturnType&gt; implementations to use, which will perform the work on the best (or sticky) balancee candidate.

 Features
 ========
 - A concept of 'fairness'.
 If a balancee has more open requests out to it than its siblings, its siblings will be considered for balancing prior to that balancee.
-See testFairnessWhenBalanceesTakeLongTime for a 'story' example.
+See testFairnessWhenBalanceesTakeLongTime for a 'story' example of what happens internally.
 - Ability for consumers to report health (and for unhealthy resources to be removed from load balancing consideration).
-See testHealthReporting for an example of usage.
+See testHealthReporting for an example of how the internal API deals with this.
 - Operates under multithreaded execution.
 See testMultiThreadedBehaviorIsFair which shows this.
 - Supports sticky sessions (based off of a String representation of a sticky session ID), with the ability for the consumer to define their own strategy of how that sticky session ID maps to a given array of URIs.
 Examples of usage are provided in the unit tests testShowStringHashingStickyStrategy and testShowAnotherStickyStrategy.
 - Supports multiple groups of load balancees, segmented by a String representation of a key.
 An example of what this means is provided in the unit test testMultipleKeyDoesNotCauseConflict.